 Christopher had finished his test, too, stretching his legs at the desk beside me.
 I didn’t turn to look – in case Mrs McCabe thought I was cheating – but I sensed him put his hands behind his head, arch himself backwards.

-I stared ahead at Beth’s blonde bob, shining in the sunlight.
-As always, in tests, we were sitting in alphabetical order, Beth in front, me behind, like when we were born.
+I stared ahead at Claire’s blonde bob, shining in the sunlight.
+As always, in tests, we were sitting in alphabetical order, Claire in front, me behind, like when we were born.
 In the hushed classroom I smoothed my hair, frayed like ragged daisy chains.
 Our thin hair looked better short but one of us had to have it long, so people could tell the difference.

 ‘Five minutes,’ said Mrs McCabe and Joanne, to my right, gasped as if she was swimming breaststroke.
 Big George, in front of Christopher, said, ‘Awk shite,’ and Mrs McCabe said, ‘Now, now.’
 I tried not to laugh, turning to Christopher, who shook his head at Big George and tried not to laugh as well.

 Through the window: the sun-soaked playground, the field hazy behind it.
-I couldn’t wait to get outside, to run with Beth towards the field, close our eyes on the warm grass.
+I couldn’t wait to get outside, to run with Claire towards the field, close our eyes on the warm grass.

 It was our last test, the Eleven Plus, then we went to big school.
 Christopher was going to a different school, and when I thought about that my stomach felt funny.